 Dr. Warren began his participation in the radical cause in 1767, with the passage of the Townsend Acts.
 Warren’s response was a series of articles in the Boston Gazette under the pseudonym “A True Patriot”.
 These articles so angered the royal governor that he attempted to charge Warren and the publishers of the newspaper with libel, but the grand jury refused to bring forth a true bill.

-The news of the skirmishes at Lexington and Concord would cause Warren to leave his patients in the care of his assistant, William Eustis and ride toward the scene of battle.
+The news of the skirmishes at Lexington and Concord would cause Warren to leave his patients in the care of his assistant, William Eustis, and ride toward the scene of battle.
 He would spend the next six weeks readying the militia for the inevitable battles to come.
-For his efforts, he was elected second general in command of the Massachusetts forces by the Provincial congress on 14 June, 1775.
+For his efforts, he was elected the second general in command of the Massachusetts forces by the Provincial Congress on 14 June 1775.

 The British forces, upon taking the field, placed Warren’s body in a common mass grave.
 His remains were later identified by Paul Revere, who identified him by the set of false teeth he had fashioned for him.

 Joseph Warren became an instant hero.
 His death was immortalized in John Trumbull’s painting; “The Death of General Warren” King Solomon’s Lodge honored their Grand Master with the first Bunker Hill Monument, which now resides in the base of the present monument.
-In New England, every state has a town named in his honor.
-In death he was a hero, his life cut tragically short, and his potential unknown.
+Every New England state has a town named in his honor.
+In death, he was a hero, his life cut tragically short, and his potential unknown.